ossydotpy/smoker-drinker-prediction-service/README.md

 - You can also modify the `test-predict.py` file with samples from the [test_data](test_data.py) file.

-- > [!IMPORTANT]
+> [!IMPORTANT]
-  > The prediction service can processe multiple records in a single request.
+> The prediction service can process multiple records in a single request.
+> Have fun with it.